Free shipping for 2 or more items (USA)

 Post-nap stiffness?
 A staged sequence to get moving again (when the sheets grab your clothes)

-If you wake from a nap so stiff the first move feels risky, don’t “push through.”
-Use staged movement: wake your joints first, break the fabric-grab, then roll and sit in small steps—especially if Tencel sheets, a.
+If you wake from a nap so stiff the first move feels risky, don't push through.
+Use staged movement: wake your joints first, break the fabric-grab, then roll and sit in small steps, especially if Tencel sheets are involved.

 Read guide →